Agriculture in Lebanon: History

 In the early 1990s, the Lebanese government and the United Nations Development Programme (UNDP) launched an initiative to replace drug crops with legitimate alternatives.
 The UNDP estimated some $300 million was required for rural development of the Beqaa.
 Lebanon was removed from the U.S. government's list of major drug producing countries in 1997.
-Nowadays, the Lebanese government is setting new agricultural policies, providing help to the local production and giving several incentives in order to increase the quality and quantity of Lebanese production.

 The main agriculture areas in Lebanon

 Lebanon's main agriculture areas are: the Coastal Strip, Akkar plain with upper Mount Lebanon, Bekaa Valley, Mountainous region, Western slope of anti-Lebanon range, Southern Hills.
 Here are the following harvest type of each of these areas: